villez/vswiki/README.md

  * supporting themes and customization
  * including wiki pages within other pages
  * footnotes/references
- * generating TOC for a wiki page (from section headers)
+ * generating TOC for a wiki page (from header markup)
- * implementing authentication and access control - again, not an important feature for my own use case, but necessary in the general case
+ * implementing authentication and access control - as stated above, not an important feature for my own use case, but has obvious benefits for more general usage

 ## Copyright & License